-- What you are seeking, including key information that is relevant to your experience or goals
+- What you do or have done, including key information that is relevant to your experience or goals

 Examples of good elevator speeches

 “I recently graduated from college with a degree in communications.
-I worked on the college newspaper as a reporter and, eventually, editor of the arts section.
-I'm looking for a job that will put my skills as a journalist to work.”
+I worked on the college newspaper as a reporter and later editor of the arts section.
+I'm looking for a job that will put my journalism skills to work.”

-“I’m passionate about the environment and am interested in building on my experience in environmental sustainability with an internship in an environmentally friendly organization.
+“I’m passionate about the environment and am interested in building on my experience in environmental sustainability with an internship.
 My University of Cincinnati education taught me to think critically and make connections across disciplines.
-I use those skills in my student organization as we work to educate the campus community to the importance of living green.
-I want to make a difference by helping people understand how their actions affect our planet, which is why I am interested in working for your organization.”
+I use those skills in my student organization as we work to educate our campus community on the importance of living green.
+I want to make a difference by helping people understand how their actions affect our planet, which is why I’m interested in working for your organization.”

 Elevator Speech Do's

 Your speech should only be 30 to 60 seconds long – about the time it takes to ride an elevator, hence the name.
 Don’t try to include your entire work history and career goals; just pick out one or two things.

 Even though it is brief, your self-introduction should spark interest.

 Your self-introduction should explain who you are and what qualifications and skills you have.
 Try to focus on assets that are valuable in many situations.

 The best way to get comfortable with an elevator speech is to practice it until it comes naturally.
 Try saying your speech to a friend or record it and listen back.
 This will help you know if you are staying within the time limit and delivering a coherent message.